scop/bash-completion/CONTRIBUTING.md

   least surprise and lacks robustness.

 - Make small, incremental commits that do one thing.
 Don't cram unrelated changes into a single commit.
-Submit your changes as GitHub pull requests.

 - If your code was written for a particular platform, try to make it portable to other platforms, so that everyone may enjoy it.
 If your